jgscott/ECO395M/exercises/exercises01.md

 Your task in this problem is to prepare three figures.

-- Plot A: a line graph showing average bike rentals (`total`) by hour of the day (`hr`).
+- Plot A: a line graph showing average bike rentals (`total`) versus hour of the day (`hr`).
-- Plot B: a faceted line graph showing average bike rentals by hour of the day, faceted according to whether it is a working day (`workingday`).
+- Plot B: a faceted line graph showing average bike rentals versus hour of the day, faceted according to whether it is a working day (`workingday`).
 - Plot C: a faceted bar plot showing average ridership __during the 8 AM hour__ by weather situation code (`weathersit`), faceted according to whether it is a working day or not.
 Note: remember you can focus on a specific subset of rows of a data set using `filter`, e.g.

     ```